astroport-fi/asteroid-protocol/spec/cosmos-inscriptions.md

 > extension_options are arbitrary options that can be added by chains when the default options are not sufficient.
 If any of these are present and can't be handled, they will be ignored

 The final part of the sentence is key "if any of these are present and can't be handled, they will be ignored".
-This leaves a path for adding content that is not validated past the protobuf type.
+This leaves a path for adding content that is not validated past the protocol buffer type.
 As long as you use a type known to the chain, it can be used.
 An example is the sending of tokens below using the `/cosmos.bank.v1beta1.MsgSend` type:

 ```json
 {